GoblinsKing/9323/frontend/README.md

 ### Requirements
 - node and npm
-If Node and Npm is not installed on your computer,
+If node or npm is not installed on your computer,
-please check this [Website](https://nodejs.org/en/) for Node installation.
+please check this [Website](https://nodejs.org/en/) for node installation.

 ### Install Dependencies
 ```